 - an opportunity to sell outdated stock.

-Now it’s evident that large retailers implement loss leader strategy not only lose but benefit as well, yet we still need to dig deeper into the cons this practice can bring:
+Now it’s evident that large retailers implementing the loss leader strategy not only lose but benefit as well, yet we still need to dig deeper into the cons this practice can bring:

 - cherry-picking (when a shopper buys in different stores once to get the products at their lowest price);